Final week: open Tuesday 19th August - Bank Holiday Monday 25th August, 10am - 6pm.

 Atkins’s work draws attention to the way in which we perceive, communicate and filter information.
 His videos combine layered images with incomplete or interrupted excerpts of singing, speech, subtitles and handwriting.
 Working with a specialist in computer generated animation, Atkins exploits the hyperreal surfaces produced by new software systems to create complex, nightmarish environments populated by virtual characters, avatars of ambiguous provenance and desires.
 Atkins has described the male figure that appears in these works as ‘a character that is literally a model, is demonstrably empty – a surrogate and a vessel’.
 Despite the emotive music and poetic syntax of the protagonists, their emptiness serves to remind the three-dimensional, warm-bodied viewer of their own physicality.

-The experience of the physical body in Atkins’s show will be contrasted with and complemented by the durational performance being undertaken by Marina Abramović, whose exhibition runs concurrently at the Serpentine Gallery.
+The experience of the physical body in Atkins’s show was be contrasted with and complemented by the durational performance being undertaken by Marina Abramović, whose exhibition ran concurrently at the Serpentine Gallery.